richmahn/en_tn/mrk/10/intro.md

 ##### Jesus' teaching about divorce #####

-In this chapter, Jesus teaches about divorce in response to a challenge from the Pharisees.
-Jesus bases his teaching on God's original intentions in creating marriage.
-Jesus  shows the mistakes the religious leaders made in their traditions about marriage.
+The Pharisees wanted to find a way to make Jesus say that it is good to break the law of Moses, so they asked him about divorce.
+Jesus tells how God originally designed marriage to show that the Pharisees taught wrongly about divorce.

 #### Important figures of speech in this chapter ####

-##### Metaphors #####
+##### Metaphor #####

-There are many metaphors in this chapter.
-Jesus uses them in his teaching to explain difficult issues.
-He also uses metaphors to conceal the truth about his death because it has not yet occurred.
-(See: [[rc://en/ta/man/translate/figs-metaphor]])
+Metaphors are pictures of visible objects that speakers use to explain invisible truths.
+When Jesus spoke of "the cup which I will drink," he was speaking of the pain he would suffer on the cross as if it were a bitter, poisonous liquid in a cup.

 #### Other possible translation difficulties in this chapter ####

 ##### Paradox #####

-A paradox is a seemingly absurd statement, which appears to contradict itself, but it is not absurd.
-For example, "Whoever wishes to become great among you must be your servant."
-(See: [Mark 10:43](./43.md))
+A paradox is a statement that appears to describe something impossible.
+Jesus uses a paradox when he says, "Whoever wishes to become great among you must be your servant" ([Mark 10:43](./43.md)).

 ## Links: ##